lalibertemarc/metempsykozedevsite/content/wip/tm19/_index.md

 **MIX 3**

-notes :

-- Je pense que je vais modifier le snare dans le verse aussi… trop agressif encore
-- descendre encore le growl dans les verses

 - *keys*
-  - Low pass encore plus le piano
+  - Lowered low pass even more on the piano
 - *guitars*
-  - Baissé la bass dans la 1ere partie des verses
+  - Reduced the bass in the first part of the verses
-  - added reverb on leads
+  - Added reverb on leads
-  - better edit on ryhtm at the start
+  - Improved editing on rhythm at the start
 - *drums*
-  - Refait le reverb du snare et baissé le volume mais monté volume et reverb dans l’after chorus
+  - Redid the reverb on the snare, lowered the volume but increased volume and reverb in the after chorus
-  - added reverb on toms
+  - Added reverb on toms
 - *vocals*
-  - lowered volume of clean in verse 1
+  - Lowered volume of clean vocals in verse 1

+notes :

+- Je pense que je vais modifier le snare dans le verse aussi… trop agressif encore
+- ~~descendre encore le growl dans les verses~~

 **MIX 2**

 - *general*
-  - Modifié le reverb au complet
+  - Completely modified the reverb
 - *keys*
-  - Low pass piano intro
+  - Low pass on piano intro
 - *drums*
-  - Low pass, moins d’attaque baissé volume snare verse
+  - Low pass, reduced attack, lowered volume of snare in verse
 - *vocals*
-  - Low pass vocal clean lead verse 2eme partie et bridge
+  - Low pass on clean vocal lead in the second part of verse and bridge
-  - better edit on vocals at the end to remove T's
+  - Improved vocal editing at the end to remove T's
-  - Mute AlterBoy vox growl verse 1 et 1ere partie du bridge
+  - Muted AlterBoy on vocals growl in verse 1 and the first part of the bridge

 ### 2024-05-02